iogf/crocs/README.md

 generating possible matches.

 The yregex script helps to debug raw regex strings.
-It is capable of reading a given raw regex string then generating a python structure for the regex that is used to generate the possible matches for the regex.
+It is capable of reading a given raw regex string then generating possible matches.

 What if you had to debug the regex below to keep your job? :P